-1. Simplicity – This is by far the least complicated type of entity to form and administer.
+Simplicity – This is by far the least complicated type of entity to form and administer.
 If you have no employees, the only form you need to file with the IRS is Schedule C on your 1040 tax return.

 Unfortunately, along with the ease and simplicity of operating as a sole proprietorship come the following disadvantages:

-By definition, a sole propriertorship has only one owner.
+By definition, a sole proprietorship has only one owner.
 So, there is no partner or board of directors to provide business advice about decisions.

 A sole proprietor generally has more trouble securing loans for the business, since the owner’s assets are collateral.

-4. Low stability – if the owner dies or becomes disabled, there may be no one else who could run the business.
+If the owner dies or becomes disabled, there may be no one else who could run the business.
 Therefore, the business could end abruptly at any time.

-Overall, a sole proprietorship is wonderfully simple to begin and to operate, but the unlimited liability potential can outweigh these benefits.
+Overall, a sole proprietorship is wonderfully simple to begin and operate, but the unlimited liability potential can outweigh these benefits.
 The only people who should consider this entity for their business are those who have almost no possibility of liability problems, no employees and few assets that need protection.